ami-iit/ironcub-mk1-software/README.md

 ### Using the Repository

-Add the following line to your `.bashrc` file:
+In the first use, add the following line to your `.bashrc` file:

 ```bash
 source $IRONCUB_INSTALL_PREFIX/share/ironcub/setup-v1.sh